Chevrolet: Then & Now

 For TyC Sports, the goal is not to educate.
 It is to concentrate attention and loyalty at the moment the tournament starts, when viewing habits and media choices are being formed.
 The film frames the channel as the emotional home for the campaign, not just the place that carries matches.

-What to steal for your next fan-led campaign
+Steal the rally structure for your next fan-led campaign

 • Build from insider truth.
 Specificity creates belonging faster than generic patriotism.